markchitoanteja/Rose-Pharmacy-Management-System/README.md

-# 🌹 Rose Pharmacy Inventory & POS Management System
+# 🌹 JIAN's Pharmacy Inventory & POS Management System

 A fully functional **Pharmacy Inventory and Stock Management System with POS (Point of Sale)** built using **PHP (OOP)**, **MySQL**, and